makkus/freckles/src/freckles/doc/security.md

 frecklecute user-exists --password password123 markus
 ```

-Even though *freckles* will internally handle this value in a secure manner, this command will show up in your shell history file (including the password string), so you should prefer to never do that.
+Even though *freckles* will internally handle this value in a secure manner, this command will show up in your shell history file (including the password string), so you should prefer to never do that except when developing *frecklets*.

 </div>